-A pupil's needs may be identified through the admissions process; this includes entrance examination results, primary school reports and information submitted by parents on the registration form.
+A pupil's needs may be identified through the admissions process; this includes the GL assessment CAT 4, CEM results, primary school reports and information submitted by parents on the registration form.

 A pupil's needs may also become apparent through the school's system of assessment tracking.
-For Early Years and Reception children this involves the foundation stage profile through Tapestry. and the Prep school uses Rising Stars (Reception class uses this later in the year, too) GAPS, PUMA, PIRA.
-In the Senior School the assessment tracking includes CEM Select Entrance assessments (external candidates), MidYIS, Yellis and ALIS, plus half termly summative assessments, end of year results and standardised scores.
+For Early Years and Reception children this involves the foundation stage profile through Tapestry.
+The Lower school uses end of topic assessments in maths followed by check up assessments, In English there are termly 'Big Write' assessments.
+Annually, the Lower School pupils are assessed using GL Progress Tests in English and Maths. uses Rising Stars (Reception class uses this later in the year, too) GAPS, PUMA, PIRA.
+In the Senior School the assessment tracking includes the GL assessment CAT 4 (for external candidates), CEM Select assessments: MidYIS, Yellis and ALIS, plus half termly summative assessments, end of year examination results and standardised scores.